AndriiLata/GermanLanguage-BuddyBot/README.md

 - **bot.py**: Contains all the commands to handle user input and interactions.
 - **database.py**: Manages the MySQL database setup, and handles insertions, deletions, and searches for user data.
-- **match.py**: Contains the matching function to connect users based on their preferences.
+- **match.py**: Contains the matching function to connect users based on their german level.

 ## Usage